-This program renews our relationship with wise practices at this time of great change for humanity.
-We will activate community wisdom through case studies from our local and global interspace, deepen critical skills, reawaken gifts, and re-envision what leaders need to thrive while living wholistically into responsibilities, inherent wellbeing, and abundance.
+This online program renews our relationship with wise practices during a time of great change for humanity.
+We will activate community wisdom in action through case studies from our local and global interspace, deepen critical skills, reawaken gifts, and re-envision what leaders need in order to thrive, while living wholistically into responsibilities, inherent wellbeing, and abundance.

-Participants will have the opportunity to bring the Wise Practice Indigenous Leadership model to life in their roles and organizations while taking a personal and professional leadership journey.
-This program will create a space to regenerate and vision while expanding roots of identity, knowledge, and cultural values within each person’s authentic leadership style.
-The program will move from theory and practice into action with the guidance of Elders, land-based learning, hands-on case studies, culture, arts, and community dialogue.
+You will have the opportunity to bring the Wise Practice Indigenous Leadership model to life in your roleand organization, while embarking on a personal and professional leadership journey.
+This program creates the space to regenerate and envision, while expanding roots of identity, knowledge, and cultural values within each person’s authentic leadership style.
+We will move from theory and practice into action with the guidance of Elders, land-based learning, hands-on case studies, culture, arts, and community dialogue.

-Wise Practices in Indigenous Leadership will provide an opportunity to center, strengthen, and balance cultural and contemporary leadership competencies.
+Wise Practices in Indigenous Leadership provides the opportunity to center, strengthen, and balance cultural and contemporary leadership competencies.

 What does the program offer?